rafajos20/surfs_up/README.md

 ## Results:
 ### Temperature Statistics ###
 The provided data set had temperature and precipitation measurements from 9 different stations from 2010 thru 2018.
 We used Python and SQLite to analyze and filter it to show statistics for the months June and December during the timeframe.
-### Fig 1. summary statistics for the June temperatures.
+### Fig 1.
+Summary statistics for the June temperatures.
 ![](ResourcesM9/juntemp.png)
 ### Fig 1.1.
 Graphic summary statistics for the June temperatures.
 ![](ResourcesM9/june-temp.png)

-### Fig 2. summary statistics for the December temperatures.
+### Fig 2.
+Summary statistics for the December temperatures.
 ![](ResourcesM9/dectemp.png)
 ### Fig 2.1.
 Graphic summary statistics for the December temperatures.
 ![](ResourcesM9/dec-temp.png)